 Non-specialist web hosting companies offer one or more of the types of LMS hosting below:

-Your LMS will be on a server with lots of other sites (of any kind).
+With shared LMS hosting, your LMS will be on a server with lots of other sites (of any kind).

 To make the commercials work the web hosting company will pack lots of customers onto a single server.
 Typically, server resources available to each customer are restricted and, if all goes well, your LMS won’t be affected by heavy use by another customer.
 Often there’s a one-click option to install Moodle which makes it easy to install a site but you’re on your own when you inevitably want to upgrade to the latest version (or maybe want to install a plugin).